Oscetch/Oscetch.MonoGame.Textures/README.md

 - Rectangle with a cross in the middle
 - X shape
 - Triangle
+- Dialog box, which is just a rounded corner rectangle, without any radius on the bottom left

 To generate a texture you create a builder, set the parameters and build: